aminnie/Ketron-EVM-MIDI-Controller/README.md

 ![EVMPad](resources/AMEVMPad.jpg)

-For more information or support, please email me at a_minnie@hotmail.com.
+For more information, support, or a completed unit please email me at a_minnie@hotmail.com.